 Law enforcement training on human trafficking is not mandated or expressly authorized under Maine law.
 Single party consent to audiotaping is permitted; however, Maine does not authorize wiretapping for any offenses.
 Two CSEC offenses prohibit a defense based on the use of a law enforcement decoy posing as a minor to investigate attempts to buy or sell commercial sex acts with a child.
-No law specifically authorizes use of the Internet to investigate buyers and traffickers.
-Maine requires a statewide reporting and response system for missing children.
+Law enforcement may use the Internet to investigate buyers and traffickers.
+Maine requires a statewide reporting and response system for missing and located missing children.